 I’m an abstract painter.
 I love Abstract Impressionism.
 My paintings change the further you walk back and they also change colors in different light.
 I would say my paintings are a mix between Jackson Pollack and Monet.

-I could not help but wonder if Michelle's art was a reflection of her own life.
+Is Michelle Dresbold’s art a reflection of her own life?
 I asked her if there was any direct correlation between her paintings and how she saw the world.

 Did you go to school?
 If so where did you go?